 The project is close to road and rail infrastructure which connects the project to a choice of ports.
 There is a large source of water nearby, for which BRN already has an extraction permit, and the arid climate facilitates both the heap leaching process and access to ample land for the heaps which is flat and currently used only for low productivity animal grazing.

-The main environmental licenses (LPs) were awarded in December 2019 and January 2020.
+The main environmental licenses (LPs) for the full-scale project were awarded in December 2019 and January 2020.